Comparing analytical approaches for AAV characterization (2026)

 In addition to empty and full AAVs, preparations may include capsids that contain genetic contaminants, such as truncated copies of the intended cargo or fragments of host cell DNA.
 These fragments are often smaller than the intended cargo, so the AAV capsids containing them are only partially filled in comparison to the ‘full’ capsids in the sample.

 To optimize your AAV development and production processes, it is important to choose AAV characterization technologies that streamline your analytical workflows.
-Factors to consider when choosing an approach to analyze AAV samples include measurement time, cost, ease of use, and what information you need on capsid titer and loading.
+Factors to consider when choosing an approach to analyze AAV samples include measurement time, cost, ease of use, and what information it can provide about the capsid populations in the sample.

 For more information: